Night Training–UH1H Down

 On assessing the available combat assets in the division and the likely developments an active operational situation would entail, the division commander determined that he must leverage his limited maneuver and fires assets.
 He quickly determined that the lever of advantage was his aviation assets in his divisional aviation battalion, supplemented where possible by other aviation assets in country.
 He promptly embarked on an aggressive program of unit and fires tactical maneuver.
 These took the form of tactical exercises that used aviation assets to neutralize the effects of the rugged terrain on the concentration and dispersing of forces and fires quickly and flexibly against the likely tactical scenarios that could be expected.

-Thus began an aggressive program of tactical maneuver using aviation assets to enhance the agility and mobility of the fours infantry battalions and their fire support, attempting to turn the rugged terrain into an advantage using aviation in direct support.
+Thus began an aggressive program of tactical maneuver using aviation assets to enhance the agility and mobility of the four infantry battalions and their fire support, attempting to turn the rugged terrain into an advantage using aviation in direct support.

 This included enhancement of fires planning and concentration by moving firing batteries by air as well as optimizing gunship employment in the broken and mountainous terrain.